DCanha/XAI_BenchFramework/README.md

 The following jupyter notebooks are possible to access:
  - 01_Data: Data preprocessing results and main conclusions drawn after performing an exploratory data analysis (EDA) on the training data.
 Cleaned data (data) and training + testing datasets were saved as csv files in folder "Data".
 Raw data is also present in this folder (heart).
  - 02_Models: Implementation of logistic regression, random forest, and support vector machine models, together with relevant evaluation metrics for both training and testing datasets.
 Trained models were saved as RDS files - folder "Models".
  - 03_Explanations: Code to produce the explanations for all used XAI methods.
 Global explanations are saved in folder "Global".
-Local explanations for patientas A, B, and C are saved in folders "Local_A", "Local_B", and "Local_C", respectively.
+Local explanations for patients A, B, and C are saved in folders "Local_A", "Local_B", and "Local_C", respectively.
  - 04_Benchmark: Code to produce the quantitative evaluation results for all used XAI methods.
  - kernelSHAP: Code for producing the results for kernelSHAP.
 This is done in a separate notebook because "shapper" package only works with a lower version of R than the one provided by JupyerLab from Aalto University.
 Therefore, all the source code for producing the results for kernelSHAP was written using Anaconda 2.3.2.